rraval/workflows/README.md

     uses: rraval/workflows/.github/workflows/rust_doc.yml@v1
 ```

-Then, on the GitHub repository:
+Then, enable GitHub Pages on the GitHub repository:

 - Navigate to `Settings`
 - Click on `Pages` in the left sidebar